Pixel-Fondue/mecco_dara/README.md

 This repository does not contain all of the Dara member kits.
 Instead, it contains a Python script for cloning and assembling the kits into a given release of Dara.

-If you would prefer to download Dara as a turnkey package:
-TODO

-If you would prefer to install the kits individually:
+If you would prefer to install the kits individually, get them [here](https://github.com/pixelfondue).
-TODO